samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `domainName` (*Type inferred from the provided value*): Provide your Saviynt domain name.
+* `domainName` (string; *Type inferred from the provided string value*): Provide your Saviynt domain name.
 Console display name: "Saviynt Domain Name".
-* `path` (*Type inferred from the provided value*): Provide your Saviynt path name.
+* `path` (string; *Type inferred from the provided string value*): Provide your Saviynt path name.
 Console display name: "Saviynt Path Name".
-* `saviyntPassword` (*Type inferred from the provided value*): Provide your Saviynt password.
+* `saviyntPassword` (string; *Type inferred from the provided string value*): Provide your Saviynt password.
 Console display name: "Saviynt Password".
-* `saviyntUserName` (*Type inferred from the provided value*): Provide your Saviynt user name.
+* `saviyntUserName` (string; *Type inferred from the provided string value*): Provide your Saviynt user name.
 Console display name: "Saviynt User Name".

 Example: